 Plant your spinach in full sun and keep the soil moist.
 Mulch can help significantly with this.
 To lessen the impact of leaf-eating insects, plant spinach alongside radishes, carrots, or other root vegetables.
 This spreads pest damage out across several plants while minimizing damage to your harvest.

 Most spinach varieties are ready to begin harvesting after 35 to 45 days.
 However, baby spinach is typically ready for harvest after 20 to 30 days.
 Spinach also benefits from continuous harvesting.
-This means harvesting them a few leaves at a time as you need them.
+This means harvesting a few leaves at a time, as you need it.
 New leaves will grow to replace them.

 Although we typically think of carrots as orange, there are plenty of fun carrot colors and varieties to explore.
 No matter what color you choose, plant them in light, loamy soil about four weeks before the last frost date.
 Carrots don’t grow well in tightly compacted or clay-heavy soil.
 Carrots thrive in full sun but can tolerate partial shade as well.

 Carrots are slow to germinate, so patience is key.
 It isn’t unusual for carrots to take two or three weeks before showing any signs of growth, so don’t panic if you don’t see immediate results.
-Carrots are typically ready to harvest after 50 to 60 days.
+Harvest your carrots around 50 to 60 days after planting.
 Leaving them longer results in larger carrots, but many gardeners find they prefer the taste and texture of smaller carrots.

 Any of these four plants would be a great addition to your vegetable garden.
 You can even plant all four of these vegetables together.
 They make great companion plants, and none of them are difficult to care for.
 There’s nothing quite like garden-fresh vegetables.
 Whether you plant one of these, all four of them, or even none of them, we hope you enjoy a bountiful spring harvest!